FuyukoHanekura/FuyukoHanekura/README.md

 - Part-time streamer on [Twitch](https://www.twitch.tv/fuyukohanekura).

 ## What I love (Beside programming)

+> Don't make a girl a promise, if you know you can't keep it.

  <!-- A lot of thing -->
 - Video Games
   - Halo, Monster Hunter, Guild Wars 2.